dsanchezp18/pol837-paper/other-text/notebooks/notes.md

 - Fix the survey dates chart with a note.
 In general better chart notes.

 - Literature: the effect of weather on political outcomes,. masters thesis that I found.

+- I do not validate gender results.

+- Cluster by province

+- Cluster also by interview date.